y33-j3T/Mazerunner-Game/README.md

 </details>

 ## Installation
-- Not ready for installing yet.
+- Still working on the installation. :pensive:
-- For now, just download the entire repository.
+- Just download the entire repository for now. :innocent:

 ## Usage
 1. Open your IDE.